Thiamin is one of the B vitamins. The B vitamins are a group of water-soluble vitamins that are part of many of the chemical reactions in the body.

 Dairy products, fruits, and vegetables are not very high in thiamin in small amounts.
 But when you eat large amounts of these, they become a significant source of thiamin.

-There is no known poisoning linked to thiamin.
+There is no known poisoning linked to excessive intake of thiamin.

 - 0 to 6 months: 0.2 milligrams per day (mg/day)